Perioperative Unit and Day Surgery

 Before your surgery you may need to attend one of our pre-admission clinics where you will see a nurse, anaesthetist or one of the surgical team.
 They will take tests, explain how you can best prepare for your surgery and care for yourself when you leave hospital.
 If you need to attend a pre-admission clinic, we will call you or send you a letter with the location of the clinic, contact details and what to bring.
 If you are not contacted you do not need to attend.

-If you are having a minor plastics procedure under local anaesthetic this will happen in the Perioperative Unit.
+If you are having a minor plastics procedure under local anaesthetic this will happen in the Bright Alliance Building.

 If you are having elective surgery in the public hospital system, you will be placed on a waiting list and given a priority category depending on the seriousness of your condition.
 Your surgeon will decide this.
 Sometimes it is necessary to change a booked surgery to make way for people who come through our Emergency Department and need life saving surgery.